 Mix thoroughly and carefully to avoid crushing the fruits and vegetables.

-Serve, garnish, and enjoy.
+Serve, garnish with chopped parsley, and enjoy.

 How to Make Mango Avocado Salsa